What was Henry Ford's Net Worth?

 In 1891, he became an engineer with the Edison Illuminating Company.
 He was promoted to Chief Engineer in 1893, and had enough time and money to devote attention to his personal experiments on gasoline engines.
 He perfected these experiments and in 1896 completed a self-propelled vehicle that he named the Ford Quadricycle.

-The Ford Motor Company was founded a few years later on June 16, 1903, with $28,000 in capital.
+The Ford Motor Company was founded on June 16, 1903, with $28,000 in capital.
 The Model T was introduced by Ford Motor Company on October 1, 1908.
 It had the steering wheel on the left, which every other company soon replicated.
 The entire engine and transmission were enclosed; the four cylinders were cast in a solid block; and the suspension used two semi-elliptic springs.
 The car was very simple to drive, and easy and cheap to repair, which is what made it stand out from the other automobiles of its time.
 It was so inexpensive at $825 that everyday people could afford to buy them.

 By 1918, half of all cars in America were Model T's.
 All new Model T's were black; as Ford wrote in his autobiography, "Any customer can have a car painted any color that he wants so long as it is black".
 This helped him create an efficient assembly line that paved the way for an affordable automobile.
 By the 1920s, a majority of American drivers had learned to drive on the Model T.

 Throughout his career, Ford voiced his opposition to Labor Unions, authored some anti-Semitic books, and bought out his investors so his family could maintain sole ownership of the company.
-Ford married Clara Ala Bryant in 1888 and they had one child: Edsel Ford (1893–1943).